 I have been using a Monaco Optix-XR display calibration device that I acquired about 8-9 years ago; it was one of the better devices then.
 It served me well over the years until I upgraded my computer about a month ago, and its OS to Windows 7.
 The old software, which had not been updated for many years after X-Rite acquired Monaco, did not install on Windows 7 64-Bit OS.
 A replacement was clearly necessary, not for compatibility reasons only but also the availability of newer and better technology.

-During the initial phases of the calibration process you will need access to the brightness and contrast controls of your display, acquaint yourself with those buttons; they are usually very hard to find and their labels are practically impossible to read.
+During the initial phases of the calibration process, you will need access to the brightness and contrast controls of your display, acquaint yourself with those buttons; they are usually very hard to find, and their labels are impossible to read.
 At least my monitor’s controls are.
 While making the adjustment on contrast or brightness as instructed by your loyal Munki software, go in small steps as it takes it a moment or two to read the new levels.
 After these are done, it will go through displaying and reading a series of colors on the screen and tell you that it is finished.
 At this point, you need to save the created profile.
 It suggests a name, which is fine to use.
-I prefer to add my monitor brand and the date of calibration to the file name so my profile names look like:
+I prefer to add my monitor brand and the date of calibration to the file name, so my profile names look like this:

 but any name will do.
 I’m from the old school of computing and try to put as much information into the file name as I can within reason.
 It’s a habit I developed in the days of CP/M and MS-DOS!
 (What do you mean you don’t know what they are?)